finfet/kestrel/BUILDING.md

 It is a good idea to build in a clean VM or container.

-Packages required: build-essential devscripts debhelper lintian bash-completion cargo
+Packages required: build-essential debhelper bash-completion cargo

 Tested using ubuntu 22.04

 Using a source release, create a new directory and move the `.tar.gz` file into it.
 Copy the `.tar.gz` as `kestrel-_x.x.x.orig.tar.gz`.
-Inside of the extracted source package, run `debuild` to build a debian package.
+Inside of the extracted source package, run `dpkg-buildpackage -us -uc -b` to build a debian package.

 ### Manpage Generation